Modify the User Experience

 When we created the Master-Detail relationship from resources to battle stations, it provides us with some additional functionality for free.
 You can create a roll-up summary field that will automatically display the total number of resources on the Battle Station record.

-- Click and select Setup.
+- Click the gear icon and select Setup.
 Click the Object Manager tab next to Home.

 - Click Battle Station.

 - Select the Fields & Relationships section from the left navigation.

 - For Data Type, select Roll-Up Summary, and click Next.